adtzlr/felupe/docs/howto/solid.rst

 Body Force (Gravity) on a Solid Body
 ------------------------------------

-The generation of external force vectors or stiffness matrices of body forces acting on solid bodies are provided as assembly-methods of a :class:`~felupe.SolidBodyGravity`.
+The generation of external force vectors or stiffness matrices of body forces acting on solid bodies are provided as assembly-methods of a :class:`~felupe.SolidBodyForce`.

 ..  math::